Japan Record Awards

 The Japan Record Awards (日本レコード大賞, Nihon Rekōdo Taishō) is a major music awards show, held annually in Japan that recognizes outstanding achievements in the Japan Composer's Association.
+Established in 1959, the Japan Record Awards are one of the oldest and most prestigious music awards in the country.
-Until 2005, the show aired on New Year's Eve, but has since aired every December 30 on TBS Japan at 6:30 P.M JST and is hosted by many announcers.

-EXILE holds the record for most wins, with four awards.
-This is a unique achievement in the Japanese music industry.
+Until 2005, the show aired on New Year's Eve, but has since aired every December 30 on TBS Japan at 6:30 pm JST and is hosted by many announcers.
+Exile holds the record for most Grand Prix wins, with four awards.

 Grand Prix shield

 The shield itself, designed by painter Seiji Togo.

 Categories

 The Japan Record Awards include, but are not limited to, four awards which are not restricted by genre.
 All of the awards would be published in advance, except for the Grand Prix and Best New Artist Award, which would be announced at the ceremony.